detekt/detekt/README.md

 ### RuleSets

-Currently there are seven rule sets which are used per default when running the cli.
+Currently there are six rule sets which are used per default when running the cli.

 - code-smell    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
-- style         - has rules to detect optional keywords, wildcast imports and implements rules according to Kotlin's [coding conventions ](https://kotlinlang.org/docs/reference/coding-conventions.html)
+- style         - detects wildcast imports and naming violations
 - comments      - has rules to detect missing KDoc over public members and unnecessary KDoc over private members
-- formatting    - detects indentation and spacing problems in code
 - exceptions    - too general exceptions are used in throw and catch statements like RuntimeException
 - empty         - finds empty block statements
 - potential-bugs    - code is structured in a way it can lead to bugs like 'only equals but not hashcode is implemented', no else case in when statements, explicit garbage collection calls

+##### Additional RuleSets

+* formatting: detects indentation, spacing problems and optional semicolons in code

+As of milestone six, the formatting rule set is shipped as an standalone plugin which must be linked to a detekt run through the --rules "path/to/jar" parameter.

 ### RuleSet Configuration